Kathy Maister's Start Cooking

 One dish I use over and over again in my recipes is a 9x13x2 inch baking dish.

 This is a standard size dish that is readily available in kitchen shops and even most grocery stores.
+It will hold 15 cups of ingredients.

-For Sausage and Egg Casserole (video) you will need a 9 x13x2 inch pan.
+For my Sausage and Egg Casserole (video) you will need a 9 x13x2 inch pan.
 The amount of filling in that recipe is adjusted for this size pan.

 Decorative 9x13x2 inch baking dishes are very useful for both baking and serving.
 Many of these decorative dishes do not quite measure 9x13x2.
 In the photo below, I am turning Chicken Cutlets (Video) into Chicken Parmesan.
 I just needed a dish big enough for the cutlets to fit in a single layer.
 So it wasn't essential that the dish be exactly 9x13x2 inches.